rumors/handbook/process/retrospective.md

 A project retrospective is a discussion to analyze what was successful and unsuccessful about a project.
 During a retro, we positively, constructively — even optimistically — examine project process and outcomes to learn what to do better next time.
 Some agencies call this meeting a post-mortem.
 This is creepy.

-Project retrospectives give us a chance to formally mark the end of a project, engage with each other and the client, and improve our process.
+Project retrospectives give us a chance to mark the end of a project, engage with each other and the client, and improve our process.

 There are two ways we do a retro: formally, and informally.